 This series of monthly seminars in various disciplines serves as a platform for the dissemination and discussion of current research within the department.
-The series in Molecular Pharmacology and Pharmacokinetics (MPPK) comprises trainees and other personnel from the Angers, Bendayan, Cummins, Piquette-Miller, and J. Wells groups.
+The series in Molecular Pharmacology and Pharmacokinetics (MPPK) comprises trainees and other personnel from the Angers, Bendayan and Cummins groups.
 Up to three graduate students will be scheduled to speak at each event.
 Where possible, presentations on the same day will be from different laboratories.
 Each speaker’s supervisor must be present – therefore students must ensure that their supervisors are available before scheduling their presentations.

 Dr. Reina Bendayan